THE WHEELER-THOMPSON FOUNDERS' AWARD

 - receives a $100 gift certificate to a bookstore

 - has his or her name engraved on a permanent plaque displayed at Senior College.

 Members: Submit your nomination for the Founders' Award by Friday, April 27, 2018.

 Winners of the Wheeler/Thompson Founders' Award:

-The late Bill Brown, beloved teacher for the length and breadth of twenty semesters, received the first annual award in 2010.
+The late Bill Brown, beloved teacher for the length and breadth of twenty terms, received the first annual award in 2010.

 Read: Remembering Bill Brown

 The 2011 winner was Jack Henderson, one of our founding Board members and on-going volunteer and committee member.

 In 2012, the award was presented to Dennis Unger.
 Dennis was recognized for his strong advocacy and support for Senior College as Director of University College, Bath-Brunswick.

 Agnes Beale received the award in 2013 after 11 years of dedicated "behind the scene" volunteer service.